English College Johore Bahru: Coat of arms

-Sport house

-There has a four sport house and the name of sport house are from the name of headmaster of the college, that is Lowe (Yellow), Grundy (Green), Trusein (Red) and Drury (Blue).The Annual of English College Sports Day held at the rugby field since the 1950s.

-Rivalry

-EC have a long-held rivalry with other premier school which are Royal Military College, Malay College Kuala Kangsar, Sultan Ismail College, Sultan Abdul Hamid College and its neighbours, Sekolah Dato' Jaafar, Sultan Ibrahim Girl School SIGS and Tanjung Puteri Vocational College.

 Notable alumni

-The college have educated two Sultans of Johor (one then become the Yang di-Pertuan Agong), a Prime Minister of Malaysia (Tun Hussein Onn), two Deputy Prime Minister of Malaysia, 3 Menteri Besar of Johor, a Speaker of the Dewan Rakyat, a Chief Secretary of Malaysia, two presidents of major political parties in two countries (Malaysia and Singapore), a Leader of Opposition in Malaysia, a Leader of Opposition in Singapore, several national and state's rugby players.
+The college have educated two Sultans of Johor (both became the Yang di-Pertuan Agong), two Deputy Prime Minister of Malaysia, 3 Menteri Besar of Johor, a Speaker of the Dewan Rakyat, a Chief Secretary of Malaysia, two presidents of major political parties in two countries (Malaysia and Singapore), a Leader of Opposition in Malaysia, a Leader of Opposition in Singapore, several national and state's rugby players.
 The first Regius Professor in Malaysia (Ungku Abdul Aziz) and one of Asia's richest man received their education here.
 Two Commander of The Malaysian Armed Forces also gained their education in the college.

 The alumni association of EC is known as the English College Old Boys Association (ECOBA) was established in 1939 and change into English College Ex Student Association (ECESA) in the 1960s due to accepted girls student for form six intake.
 The alumni association is based in the management of ECESA at Sultan Iskandar Hall English College in Johore Bahru.

 Transportation

-The school is accessible by Muafakat Bus route P-101.
+The school is accessible by Muafakat Bus route P-101, Jalan Sungai Chat 02' station.